The Drew University Board of Trustees appointed Thomas J. Schwarz as interim president beginning August 1, 2020.

 “In Thomas Schwarz, we have found that individual,” said Landis.
 “Drew University has selected a demonstrable leader with celebrated experience who will lead the university through what are currently very challenging times for higher education across the country.”

-When he began serving as acting president in 2002, Purchase College was facing financial, academic and cultural challenges.
+Prior to his time at Drew, Schwarz took the helm as acting president of Purchase College in 2002 as the school was facing financial, academic and cultural challenges.
 Following a highly effective year-plus as acting president, Schwarz was formally appointed as the school’s fifth president following a national search.

-During his 17 years at the helm of Purchase College, Schwarz led efforts that increased retention and graduation rates that exceeded national averages, and in the case of graduation rates, nearly doubled; spearheaded efforts that landed Purchase on U.S. News & World Report’s list of Top 10 Public Liberal Arts Colleges; created the President’s Task Force on Diversity, Hiring and Mentoring; oversaw $400 million in capital construction and rehabilitation campus projects; increased the college foundation and investment portfolio from $35 million to $95 million; created new revenue streams through campus partners and projects, including a senior living and learning community; aligned the school’s student life and academic affairs units; recognized the role of campus culture in student success through strategic initiatives; and made tremendous strides in achieving climate neutrality as a national leader in sustainability.
+During his 17 years leading Purchase College, Schwarz spearheaded efforts that increased retention and graduation rates that exceeded national averages, and in the case of graduation rates, nearly doubled; led efforts that landed Purchase on U.S. News & World Report’s list of Top 10 Public Liberal Arts Colleges; created the President’s Task Force on Diversity, Hiring and Mentoring; oversaw $400 million in capital construction and rehabilitation campus projects; increased the college foundation and investment portfolio from $35 million to $95 million; created new revenue streams through campus partners and projects, including a senior living and learning community; aligned the school’s student life and academic affairs units; recognized the role of campus culture in student success through strategic initiatives; and made tremendous strides in achieving climate neutrality as a national leader in sustainability.

 “I am honored by this opportunity to serve at Drew, and I believe in its mission to prepare students to add to the world’s good,” said Schwarz.
 “These are exciting and challenging times in higher education, and I’m looking forward to immersing myself in The Forest community and helping to guide Drew forward.”